An electrical injury is damage to the skin or internal organs when a person comes into direct contact with an electrical current.

 4. Once the person is away from the source of electricity, check the person's airway, breathing, and pulse.
 If either has stopped or seems dangerously slow or shallow, start first aid.

-6. If the person is faint, pale, or shows other signs of shock, lay him or her down, with the head slightly lower than the trunk of the body and the legs elevated, and cover him or her with a warm blanket or a coat.
+7. If the person is faint, pale, or shows other signs of shock, lay them down, with the head slightly lower than the trunk of the body and the legs elevated, and cover him or her with a warm blanket or a coat.

-Stay at least 20 feet (6 meters) away from a person who is being electrocuted by high-voltage electrical current (such as power lines) until the power is turned off.
+- DO NOT get within 20 feet (6 meters) of a person who is being electrocuted by high-voltage electrical current (such as power lines) until the power is turned off.

-- After the power is shut off, do NOT move the person unless there is a risk of fire or explosion.
+- After the power is shut off, DO NOT move the person unless there is an ongoing risk, such as a fire or explosion.